noislabs/whitepaper/README.md

 ## Abstract

+[Need for Randomness]
+Randomness is a basic building block for all sorts of applications.
+The use cases range from lotteries that fully rely on randomness over games that may have some random elements to probabilistic modeling, to simulations and governance applications.

+[Problem of randomness in blockchain]
 Blockchains are systems in which every node in a decentralized network can validate the state of a replicated database by independently executing transactions and comparing the results.
 In order to do that, all computations need to be determinstic.
-As soon as environmental is accessed, such as the system's clock or a local random number generator, nodes may come to different results and fall out of consensus.
+When the node's specific context is accessed, such as the system's clock or a local random number generator, nodes may come to different results and fall out of consensus.

+[How others solve this problem]
+TO_CHANGE (Need to be able to mention the problem in a more clear way. needs to be more specific to our project.
+We should ultimately have, other projects tried to solve this problem but got many limitations, gas fees, inefficiency, bad dev experience.)
 The operations performed on blockchains get more sophisticated every year.
-While Bitcoin only allows token sends, the next geneartion brought turing complete computations on chain (Ethereum), creating complex financial products and the first governance applications.
-Today we are seeing this idea laveraged more and more as the price for execution drops significantly on Layer 2 solutions and independent blockchains in Cosmos<sup>1</sup>.
+While Bitcoin only allows token sends, the next generation brought turing complete computations on chain (Ethereum), creating complex financial products and the first governance applications.
+Today we are seeing this idea leveraged more and more as the price for execution drops significantly on Layer 2 solutions and independent blockchains in Cosmos<sup>1</sup>.
 The usage of WebAssembly brings a sandboxing technology to blockchains that was designed to run at near native speed on today's CPUs (CosmWasm, NEAR).
 Multiple projects are working on rich governance applications and games<sup>2</sup>.

-Randomness is a basic building block for all sorts of applications.
-The use case range from lotteries that fully rely on randomness over games that may have some random elements to probabilistic modeling, simulations and governance applications.
+[How we solve this problem]
+In this article, we describe how Nois brings decentralised randomness on chain and distributes it to a  multitude of other IBC enabled chains in a very secure, fast, decentralised, cost efficient, and developer-focused manner.

 ## The Naive Approach